Skip to content

 How It Works

-- NSPS enriches the data it receives from PortaBilling by calling the PortaBilling API to fetch additional data, such as the product and access policy details.
+3. NSPS calls the PortaBilling API to fetch additional data, such as the product and access policy details.

-- The NSPS queues the event and passes it to the connector.
+4. NSPS queues the enriched event and passes it to the connector.

 High-Level System Areas